How To Build Your Promotional Plan

 - Schedule appropriate related social media activity.
 As part of your promotions determine how you’ll present your content and merchandise on social media.
 Will you need additional content including photographs and video for social media?
 Can you create this at the same time that you’re developing your main promotion so that there’s limited additional cost?
 (Here’s how to hide your social media marketing budget.)

 - Assess and incorporate lead time.
 Include promotion creation, scheduling and product.
 Make sure that you’ve allowed sufficient timing.

 - Create backup plans (and where appropriate, rain dates.)
-May be it’s because I live in New York City where Hurricane Sandy caused the New York Marathon to be cancelled, an event that tends to have a lot of related promotions, that I have higher awareness for backup planning.
+You need a backup plan.
 What will you do if there’s reason you can’t have your promotion?